Antibodies – Immunity Ep 4

 Pregnancy testing is a nice little example of how monoclonal antibodies can be used medically.
 When women are pregnant, are hormone called human chorionic gonadotropin (hCG) can be found in their urine.
 Antibodies which bind to hCG are used in the pregnancy test.

-- In the test strip, there are more monoclonal antibodies but they are immobilised (stuck down).
-If hCG is bound to the antibodies on the coloured beads, hCG will also bind to the immobilised antibodies, which traps the coloured beads in the test strip and it changes colour (turns blue).
+3. In the result window, there are more monoclonal antibodies specific to hCG, but they are immobilised (stuck down).
+If hCG is bound to the antibodies on the coloured beads, hCG will also bind to the immobilised antibodies, which traps many of the coloured beads in the result window and it changes colour (turns blue).
 The result is positive.

-- If no hCG is present in the urine, the urine will just travel all the way along the strip bringing the coloured beads with it.
-But there will be no binding in the test strip area, so it does not change colour.
+4. If no hCG is present in the urine, the urine will just travel all the way along the strip bringing the coloured beads with it.
+There will be no binding in the result window, so it does not change colour.
+Instead, all the coloured beads end up in the control window, where there are some antibodies that are complementary to the hCG antibodies.

 ELISA tests